saadahmed9/HCP-AAP/README.md

 1. An existing AAP instance
 2. An OpenShift cluster with administrative access
-3. A Git repository containing the hcp-install playbook
+3. A Git repository containing the hcp-provisioning playbook

 ## Steps: